Please also see my All-Time World Cup Team Index.

 Kiril Ivkov spent most of his career with Levski Sofia.
 In 1974 and 1975 he was named Bulgarian Footballer of the Year.
-With the national team, he was capped 44 times.
-He played in the WC Finals in 1974.
-He was also a part of the national team that won a silver medal at the Summer Olympics.
+With the national team, he was capped 44 times between 1968 and 1979.
+He played in the World Cup Finals in 1974.
+He was also a part of the national team that won a silver medal at the 1968 Summer Olympics.

 LB: Boris Gaganelov

-Boris Gaganelov made 51 appearances for the Bulgaria between 1963 and 1970 and 29 times as thei captain.
+Boris Gaganelov was born in 1941.
+He made 51 appearances for the Bulgaria between 1963 and 1970 and 29 times as thei captain.
 He represented Bulgaria at the FIFA World Cups in 1966 and 1970.
 With CSKA, he played over 350 league games.
 He won Bulgarian league 7 times and Bulgarian Cup 6 times.

 LB: Trifon Ivanov

-Nicknamed "the Wolf" due to his appearance, Trifon Ivanov was a member of Bulgaria's Golden Generation that reached the semi-final of World Cup 1994.
-He also played in the 1996 European Championship and World Cup 1998.
+Nicknamed "the Wolf" due to his appearance, Trifon Ivanov was a member of Bulgaria's Golden Generation that reached the semi-final of the 1994 World Cup in USA.
+He also played in the 1996 European Championship and the 1998 World Cup in France.
 He was capped 76 times.
-He played for Real Betis, Etar, CSKA, Neuchâtel Xamax, Rapid Wien, etc. He died in 2016 at he age of 50.
+At the club level, Ivanov started his career with Etar Veliko Tarnovo.
+He later played for Real Betis, Etar, CSKA, Neuchâtel Xamax, Rapid Wien, etc. He died in 2016 at he age of 50.

 LM/CM/AM: Yordan Letchkov

-Perhaps Letchkob had over caps for Bulgaria.
-He was best remembered for scoring the winning goal against Germany in the quarter-final at World Cup 1994.
+Letchkov had over 45 caps for Bulgaria, but he was best remembered for scoring the winning goal against Germany in the quarter-final at the World Cup Finals in 1994, which gave his country the best ever finish at a major tournament.
 He also played at Euro 1996.
 He played for CSKA Sofia, Hamburger SV, Olympique de Marseille and Beşiktaş.
 His longest career was spent with Hamburger SV between 1992 and 1996.

 DM: Zlatko Yankov